catalyst-cooperative/pudl/docs/data_guidelines.rst

 -------------------------------------------------------------------------------
 Partition Big Data
 -------------------------------------------------------------------------------
 Our goal is that users should be able to run the ETL process on a decent laptop.
-However, some of the utility datasets are hundreds of gigabytes in size (e.g. :doc:`data_sources/epacems`, :ref:`FERC EQR <data-ferceqr>`, :ref:`ISO/RTO LMP <data-tmolmp>`).
+However, some of the utility datasets are hundreds of gigabytes in size (e.g.
+:doc:`data_sources/epacems`, :ref:`FERC EQR <data-ferceqr>`).
 Many users will not need to use the entire dataset for the work they are doing.
 Allow them to pull in only certain years, or certain states, or other sensible partitions of the data if need be, so that they don’t run out of memory or disk space, or have to wait hours while data they don't need is being processed.

 -------------------------------------------------------------------------------